Print For The People Screen Printing Class

 A quick one night workshop class, where students learned the basics of screen printing and how to hand pull screen prints onto both paper and fabric with water-based inks while exploring layering and colors inspired by Pop Art.
 The workshop included a visit to the museum gallery to view Warhol’s ‘Marilyn x 100’, a presentation on the history and evolution of Pop Art with emphasis on specific artists and discussion of the techniques used in creating different artworks.

 Printmaking Teaching Instruction

 2014 - Present

-Zygote Press / APE MADE Studio / Youth Outreach
+Zygote Press / APE MADE Studio / CIA / Youth Programs

 Since 2014, I have taught a variety of printmaking workshops, primarily focusing on screen printing.
-Classes have been held at both Zygote Press and at the APE MADE studio, as well as with local youth organizations.
+Classes have been held at both Zygote Press, the APE MADE studio, the Cleveland Institute of Art, as well as with local youth organizations.
 Ages of students typically range from middle school to adult.

 Creative Fusion Westside Boys and Girls Club and Esperanza Workshops

 Cleveland Foundation / Zygote Press